Nationality: French, British, Citizen of the World

 Languages: French, English, German

-I am the Marketing Director and lead the rest of the team in distributing new updates to all Kizoa users around the world.
-I also am an important part of the creative process when it comes to thinking of new features and content for Kizoa!
+I am the Head of Marketing and oversee the lead on new projects such as the revolutionary Kizoa mobile app!
+I am also an important part of the creative process when it comes to thinking of new features and content for Kizoa.

 My hobbies include cruising around on my motorcycle and filming my adventures on my GoPro, enjoying everything Paris has to offer, and getting informed about the latest innovations in the internet world!